What are Antiques and Collectibles?

 What is it about the current passion for collectibles?
 We see the advertisements virtually everywhere we look: on-line; in magazines and newspapers; even in our mailbox; and sometimes via our local Avon™ Lady.

 The photography is stunningly spectacular, showing a beautiful "whatsits" done in lovely hand-painted brilliant colors or crafted from the purest gold.
 There is usually an "iron-clad" money-back guarantee if you are not satisfied.
-Very tempting to add such charming decor to your home or adornments to your jewelry box.
+It becomes very tempting to add such charming decor to your home, or personal adornments to your jewelry box.

 The next "guarantee" they are likely to add is of the future resale value of this "fine art piece."
 They will claim that it will be worth at a minimum, the exact price you paid, so you are not going to lose money, but will likely turn a profit.
 That is blatantly false.
 The state of the current economy should prove that much.